rbehjati/comprehensive-rust/src/exercises/day-1/morning.md

 <details>

+Notes:

+* We have two exercises; and 45 mins.
+The first one is smaller, so perhaps do it in 10-15 mins.

+* From & into: A duality between From and Into (prefer implementing From over Into)
+  * U from T == T into U; We implement the former and automatically get the into version, thanks to the blanket implementation in the standard lib.
+  * If you need T from U; you have to implement it separately.
+  * There is also TryFrom and TryInto.
+The same duality and blanket implementation exists here too.
+* What is the difference between “as <type>” and “<var>.try_into().unwrap()”?
+  * `as` is known to the compiler to work in certain situations (for certain conversions)

 A few things to consider while solving the exercises:

 * Use a local Rust installation, if possible.
 This way you can get